Slamy/Wiki_MiSTer/SYS---HPS-IO.md

 To use the new interface, ps2_key[10] is toggled with each keypress. ps2_key[9] is whether the key is pressed or not.
 And the rest of the bits are pretty standard ps2 bits with bit 8 being the extended bit.

+ps2_kbd_led_status {scrl_lock,num_lock,caps_lock} should be this order
+this control is quite slow, so core shouldn't use it unless it's pseudo-static indication .

 ```Verilog
 	// ps2 keyboard emulation